The following bylaws are currently in effect. View previous bylaws

 - In the event of a vacancy on the Steering Council, the council will solicit and fill the position with an alternate gardener by 2/3 majority vote of the Steering Council.

-- No later than March of each year, the Steering Council shall name a Nominating Committee to determine and organize the nominees for Steering Council positions to be elected at the upcoming Annual Meeting of members.
+- The Steering Council shall name a Nominating Committee to determine and organize the nominees for Steering Council positions to be elected at the upcoming Annual Meeting of members, preferably to be held in October of each year.
 Any member in good standing may self-nominate for a Steering Council position.